GHRik/openCV-exercises/find-tag/README.md

 5. Using theory of "moment image" calculate center of contures To locate a center of our contures we have to using [moment image theory](https://en.wikipedia.org/wiki/Image_moment).
-The best thing is a opencv make a moment calculus for us ;).
+OpenCV have a method to calculate moment of image.
 ```python
 		M = cv2.moments(contures[i])
                 cX = int(M["m10"] / M["m00"])